EMPLOYMENT & INCOME | HEALTH & WELLNESS | EDUCATION & SCHOOLS

 Located immediately south of Rhodes Park, Glenwood Park is 15.67 acres and features a recreation center, outdoor pool, playground, basketball and tennis courts, a large wooded area, and parking lot.

 Located immediately south and west of the Hilltonia Middle School, Hilltonia Park is 11.5-acres and features a large, open lawn that accommodates both baseball and football, an open shelter, and playground.

 Access to Park Space.
 While nearby park access is prevalent throughout most of the Hilltop, there is a sizable portion of the neighborhood that lacks it.
 Green space and playgrounds at public schools are not formally considered parks, and are excluded from the park access calculation.
 However, Columbus City Schools playgrounds are sometimes informally used by residents and are not typically secured to prevent access.
 Other green spaces exist as well, like wide grass medians in a few spots in the neighborhood.
 One particularly scenic location is the grassy area near Holton Park, where Dry Run Creek flows through and houses overlook the meadow from the hillside.

-In the map to the left, each park was drawn with a buffer of 1/2 mile to approximate an average 10-minute walk.
+In the map above, each park was drawn with a buffer of 1/2 mile to approximate an average 10-minute walk.
 Thus the areas in green and within the grey dotted border are within about a 10-minute walk to a public park.
 Based on an analysis of the “gap” area within the red-dotted focus area, there are an estimated 4,500 individuals living more than a 10-minute walk from a public park.
 Additional, or expanded, park facilities could help improve access for the thousands of residents within this gap area.

 Opened in 1975, Holton Recreation Center cost $235,000 to build ($1.1 million in 2019).
 It was temporarily closed in 2009 to reduce an $83 million budget shortfall.